tdwan100/FaceEmotionDetection/README.md

 ```

 This script will perform the following steps:
-- Read the `fer2013.csv` file.
+- Read the `fer2013.csv` file available here https://www.kaggle.com/datasets/msambare/fer2013.
 - Extract the facial expression data and labels.
-- Normalize and save the features in `fdataX.npy`.
+- Normalize and save the features in `dataX.npy`.
-- Save the labels in one-hot encoded format in `flabels.npy`.
+- Save the labels in one-hot encoded format in `labels.npy`.

 ## Training the Model